 - First, create a new Google AdWords specifically for CBD advertising and your CBD product.
 This way, you won’t interfere with any other products you sell if AdWords finds a problem with your account.

 - Second, set your budget and location as you usually would.
 Set your campaign type to “Paid Search Ads.”

 - Select keywords and match types based on your product and industry.
 Your focus words should include things like “CBD” and “hemp.”
 Next, set your bid (cost-per-click) per word.

 - Now you will write your ad.
 Make sure you avoid promoting your CBD product directly.
 Instead, try using terms that hint at the products you offer.

 - Finally, create a landing page that promotes your CBD product without selling it directly.
 This will help you avoid interference with Google’s terms and conditions.

 Trying to navigate ever-evolving cannabis regulations is stressful enough, and now you have to add CBD advertising to your list of complications?
 If you are a CBD business owner struggling to advertise CBD on Facebook, you are in the right place.

 Facebook recently placed a ban on advertising ingestible hemp and CBD products.
 The issue is that Facebook’s advertising policy did not specifically mention these products.
-This ensued frustration from various CBD brands and even garnered a lawsuit claiming deceptive practices.
+This caused frustration among various CBD brands, and even garnered a lawsuit claiming deceptive practices.

 Although Facebook has relaxed its “total” ban on CBD-derived products, the new policies only benefit advertisers of topical hemp.
 The new rule poses complications for suppliers of ingestible hemp that want to advertise CBD on Facebook.
 Ad campaigns cannot directly feature those products.
 Facebook still prohibits ads for ingestible CBD, including advertisements with landing pages that promote it.